 Represented a life and health insurer in obtaining substantial sums from a reinsurer that had challenged the cedent's claims handling and financial administration

-Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners) as a leading litigation: general commercial attorney, 2008-2017
+Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners) of recognized practitioners for Litigation: General Commercial, 2008-2023

 Recognized as a leading litigation practitioner in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys